To Scott McGillivray, water is every homeowner’s worst enemy.

-Fortunately the popular TV personality, who has renovated hundreds of spaces including several properties of his own in the U.S. and Canada, knows exactly how to keep the water at bay – and he shares his most essential pointers so everyone can breathe easier.
+Fortunately McGillivray, who has renovated hundreds of spaces including several properties of his own in the U.S. and Canada, knows exactly how to keep the water at bay – and he shares his most essential pointers so everyone can breathe easier.

 Start From The Top

 When it comes to moisture intrusion in the home, there are plenty of possible culprits, but McGillivray says faulty roofing is the most common.
 Sometimes the roof isn’t properly sealed around vents, chimneys and skylights; sometimes there’s no ice and water shield underneath to protect against water from wind-driven rains and winter ice dams.
 But most of the time, homeowners simply wait too long to take action.

 “They over-extend the life expectancy of their shingles and wait for leaks to happen.
 They say, ‘It’s fine, it’s not leaking’ – but then it starts leaking like crazy and the damage has occurred,” says McGillivray.
 “People wait until it’s too late.”

 With the best intentions and heaps of insulation, homeowners may also commit the error of over-sealing their attics, especially the soffit areas that are meant to be open and draw air in.

 “Just recently I did a place where they thought that, by adding a ton of insulation and really putting it into the sides where the soffits are, they were doing themselves a favor.
 But what they ended up doing was blocking off any air circulation in the attic,” recalls McGillivray.